I’ve been curating a few FAQs from here and elsewhere:

 Delete the car’s entry from the list of saved wi-fi names and just let the app manage the connection: Long-press on the saved entry and select Forget.

 However, some Android phones may include extra apps or customised UI that try to “help” you connect to wi-fi and get in the way.
 That’s unfortunate, but hopefully those phones have a way to disable that behaviour—it can mess up the PHEV app's logic for putting you back on a good network when you exit the app.
+See this thread by William Walker for details of how he tweaked the settings on his Samsung phone.

 E.5.
 I still can’t connect my iPhone / iPad